Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 Why I publish forensic write-ups for free

-Roughly half of the cleanups I work on become public case studies and blog posts.
+Selected cleanups become public case studies and blog posts when they reveal a useful malware pattern.
 Here's the reason.

 Trust before purchase